 For example, assume user A is registered.
 A vouches for user B. User B uses the vouch and moves to "Pending registration" phase.
 Then A vouches for user C. Since the vouching of A is already in use by B, C remains in the "Vouching Phase" for now, but will move to "Pending registration" phase once B is registered.

-Yes, you can remove a vouch at anytime by going to the vouched profile and clicking on "Remove Vouch"
+You can remove your vouch at any time prior to the "Pending Registration" phase by going to the vouched person's profile and clicking on "Remove Vouch".

-Registrations have a duration of one year.
+Registrations have a duration of two years.
 This means that users need to periodically reapply to the registry.
 The purpose of the limited registration period is to remove people who die and malicious submissions which might have made it into the list.
 Conditions to reapply are similar to the original application.